Law of the Minimum Paradoxes: Empirical data

 \subsection{Grassy Plants Under Trampling Load}

 The effect exists for plants too.
 The grassy plants in oak tree-plants are studied \cite{RazzhevaikinTrava1996}.
 For analysis the fragments of forests are selected, where the densities of trees and bushes were the same.
-The difference between those fragments was in damaging of the soil surface by trampling.
-Tree groups of fragments are studied: \begin{itemize} \item{Group 1 -- no fully destroyed soil surface;} \item{Group 2 -- 25\% of soil surface are destroyed by trampling;} \item{Group 3 -- 70\% of soil surface are destroyed by trampling.} \end{itemize}
+The difference between those fragments was in damaging the soil surface by trampling.
+Three groups of fragments are studied: \begin{itemize} \item{Group 1 -- 0\% of soil surface are destroyed by trampling;} \item{Group 2 -- 25\% of soil surface are destroyed by trampling;} \item{Group 3 -- 70\% of soil surface are destroyed by trampling.} \end{itemize}

 The studied physiological attributes were: the height of sprouts, the length of roots, the diameter of roots, the amount of roots, the area of leafs, the area of roots.
 Results are presented in Table~\ref{GrassTrampl}.